Project Structure

 }

 Resources are upserted by slug or name, so renaming a slug creates a new resource rather than updating the existing one.
-The dev command syncs to the development environment.
-Use struere deploy to promote to production.
+Fixture sync deletes all existing entities and relations in the eval environment and recreates them from YAML, ensuring a clean state on every sync.
+Use `struere deploy` to promote to **production**.